santoguiia/santoguiia/README.md

 I'm Guilherme, I'm graduating from Control and Automation Engineering and programming enthusiast!

-I am currently studying Control and Automation Engineering at the Federal University of Santa Catarina (Florianópolis - SC) and I participate in the university's ROBOTA group.
-ROBOTA works with embedded electronics, algorithm development and construction of autonomous robots for several national and international competitions.
-The team also develops extension projects aimed at the community, aiming to enable the socialization of areas related to robotics and technology.
+I am studying Control and Automation Engineering at the Federal University of Santa Catarina and currently interning at Ampera, a company focused on technologies for autonomous and electric cars.
+At Ampera, my central role is to develop systems for self-driving cars, aiming at safety and efficiency in driving.
+In addition, I founded "Código Infinito" to promote the training of new developers.

 Previous works:
-<ul dir="auto"><li>ROBOTA - Arduino Prototyping, performing the functions in programming, electronics and mechanics of autonomous mobile robots (2022 - present)</ul></li>
+<ul dir="auto"><li>Computer Vision Project Coordinator - During my time in this role, I was instrumental in developing a predictive line follower using advanced computer vision techniques.
+My work involved developing scripts in C++ and Python, as well as working closely with the team to create and implement algorithms for the robot's vision.
+(2022 - 2023)</ul></li>
+<ul dir="auto"><li>IT ANALYST - Structuring of database in MySQL for analysis of data of input and output of inventory.
+Technical support to the system.
+Online customer service.
+(2020 - 2022)</ul></li>
-<ul dir="auto"><li>IT systems support - Development of technical skills in maintaining hardware, software, database and networks (2014 - 2015)</ul></li>
+<ul dir="auto"><li>IT Systems Support - Development of technical skills in the maintenance of computers and peripherals, installation of programs and updates, customer service and cash closing..
+(2014 - 2016)

-I have vast knowledge in assembling and maintaining computers.
-I have knowledge with Python, Arduino, Raspberry, CLP, C++, C.
-<br>Currently developing new skills in Javascript, CSS3, HTML5 and Typescript.

 You can also find me on <a href="https://www.linkedin.com/in/santos-gui/">LinkedIn</a>